Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/09/our-actual-attention-is-now-measurable.md

 Our smartphones will not necessarily have to evaluate sensitive personal data in order to understand us and our needs better in future.
 Instead, the computer scientists’ system could help to achieve this through the automatic detection of people’s attention levels.

+## References

 Bâce M, Staal S, Bulling A. (2020).
 Quantification of Users’ Visual Attention During Everyday Mobile Device Interactions.
 In: Proceedings of the Conference on Human Factors in Computing Systems (CHI ’20).
 ACM, New York, NY, USA, 2020, 1–14. doi: 10.1145/3313831.3376449

-Bâce M, Staal S, Bulling A. (2019).
-Accurate and Robust Eye Contact Detection During Everyday Mobile Device Interactions arxiv.org/abs/1907.11115

 Video presentation of the paper: www.youtube.com/watch?v=SzLn3LujIqw